homelab-alpha/docs/content/docs/shell-script/script-information/new_docker_compose_file.info.md

       - /docker/${container_name}/production/my.cnf:/etc/my.cnf
     env_file:
       # adds environment variables to the container based on the file content.
+      # Choose the correct environment file:
+      # - Use '.env' for Docker Compose.
+      # - Use 'stack.env' for Portainer.
+      # Comment out the file you are not using in the Compose file to avoid issues.
       - .env
       - stack.env
     environment: